 Spokespersons — and PR practitioners who provide behind-the-scene counsel and support — know successful communications skills are honed by media training and practice.
 The most effective are strategic and follow a simple five-step process to drive message development and interview preparation.

-Tags: Corporate Communications and Public Relations, Media Relations, Professional Development & Training, Seminars, Social Media, Techniques & Tactics
+Tags: 2014 International Conference, Corporate Communications and Public Relations, media training, Professional Development and Training, prsa conferences, PRSA International Conference, Techniques & Tactics

 Subscribe to the PRSA blog.

 PRSA on Twitter